Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-The goal of this paper is to establish a faithful diagrammatic representation of the Tem\-per\-ley--Lieb algebra (in the sense of Graham) of type $\C$.
-One motivation behind this is that a realization of $\TL(\C_n)$ can be of great value when it comes to understanding the otherwise purely abstract algebraic structure of the algebra.
-Moreover, studying these generalized Temperley--Lieb algebras often provides a gateway to understanding the Kazhdan--Lusztig theory of the associated Hecke algebra.
-Loosely speaking, $\TL(\Gamma)$ retains some of the relevant structure of $\H(\Gamma)$, yet is small enough that computation of the leading coefficients of the notoriously difficult to compute Kazhdan--Lusztig polynomials is often much simpler.

-In \cite{Ernst.D:C}, we constructed an infinite dimensional associative diagram algebra $\D_n$.
-We were able to easily check that this algebra satisfies the relations of $\TL(\C_n)$, thus showing that there is a surjective algebra homomorphism from $\TL(\C_n)$ to $\D_n$.
-Moreover, we described the set of admissible diagrams by providing a combinatorial description of the allowable edge configurations involving diagram decorations (Definition~\ref{def:admissible} in this paper), and we accomplished the more difficult task of proving that this set of diagrams forms a basis for $\D_n$.
+In~\cite{Ernst2012}, we constructed an infinite dimensional associative diagram algebra $\DTL(\C_n)$ and easily verified that this algebra satisfies the relations of $\TL(\C_n)$, thus showing that there is a surjective algebra homomorphism from $\TL(\C_n)$ to $\DTL(\C_n)$.
+Moreover, we described a set of ``admissible diagrams" by providing a combinatorial description of the allowable edge configurations involving diagram decorations, and we accomplished the more difficult task of proving that this set of diagrams forms a basis for $\DTL(\C_n)$.
 However, due to length considerations, it remained to be shown that our diagrammatic representation is faithful and that each admissible diagram corresponds to a unique monomial basis element of $\TL(\C_n)$.

 The main result of this paper (Theorem~\ref{thm:main result}) establishes the faithfulness of our diagrammatic representation and the correspondence between the admissible diagrams and the monomial basis elements of $\TL(\C_n)$.

-With the exception of type $\widetilde{A}$, all other generalized Temperley--Lieb algebras with known diagrammatic representations are finite dimensional.
-In the finite dimensional case, counting arguments are employed to prove faithfulness, but these techniques are not available in the type $\C$ case since $\TL(\C_n)$ is infinite dimensional.
-Instead, we will make use of the author's classification in \cite{Ernst.D:B} of the non-cancellable elements in Coxeter groups of types $B$ and $\C$ (Theorems \ref{thm:Bwsrm} and \ref{thm:affineCwsrm} in this paper).
-The classification of the non-cancellable elements in Coxeter groups of type $\C$ provides the foundation for inductive arguments used to prove the faithfulness of $\D_n$.
-The diagram algebra $\D_n$ presented here and in \cite{Ernst.D:C} is the first faithful representation of an infinite dimensional non-simply-laced generalized Temperley--Lieb algebra (in the sense of Graham).
+The diagram algebra $\DTL(\C_n)$ presented here and in~\cite{Ernst2012} is the first faithful representation of an infinite dimensional non-simply-laced generalized Temperley--Lieb algebra.
+Unlike in the finite dimensional case, we cannot rely on counting arguments.
+Instead, we make use of the classification in~\cite{Ernst2010} of the non-cancellable elements in Coxeter groups of type $\C_n$.